Shapur I: Roman campaigns

 The Romans later invaded eastern Mesopotamia but faced tough resistance from Shapur I who returned from the East.
-Timesitheus died under uncertain circumstances and was succeeded by Philip the Arab.
-The young emperor Gordian III went to the Battle of Misiche and was either killed in the battle or murdered by the Romans after the defeat.
+After Gordian III ascended to the throne, the young emperor went to the Battle of Misiche and was either killed in the battle or murdered by the Romans after the defeat.
 The Romans then chose Philip the Arab as Emperor.
 Philip was not willing to repeat the mistakes of previous claimants and was aware that he had to return to Rome to secure his position with the Senate.
 Philip concluded a peace with Shapur I in 244; he had agreed that Armenia lay within Persia's sphere of influence.
 He also had to pay an enormous indemnity to the Persians of 500,000 gold denarii.
 Philip immediately issued coins proclaiming that he had made peace with the Persians (pax fundata cum Persis).

 Shapur I commemorated this victory on several rock reliefs in Pars.

 Philip later broke the treaty and seized lost territory, Shapur I invaded Mesopotamia in 250 but again, serious trouble arose in Khorasan and Shapur I had to march over there and settle its affair.

 Having settled the affair in Khorasan he resumed the invasion of Roman territories, and later annihilated a Roman force of 60,000 at the Battle of Barbalissos.
 He then burned and ravaged the Roman province of Syria and all its dependencies.